-Environmental influences play a large role in how people perceive and feel about their body.
-There have been many studies showing how the media can lead to negative perception of a person’s body image (Thompson and Small, 2013).
-When people compare themselves to the images they see by the music and movie industries they are often left thinking that they aren’t beautiful, are too fat, not lean/muscular enough, too pale or too whatever.
-This dissatisfaction with one’s own body image can lead to low self-esteem and even depression (Hausenblas et al., 2013).
+Environmental influences play a prominent role in how people perceive and feel about their body.
+Many studies show how the media can negatively affect a person’s body image (Thompson and Small, 2013).
+When people compare themselves to the pictures they see by the music and movie industries, they are often left thinking that they aren’t beautiful, too fat, not lean/muscular enough, too pale.
+This dissatisfaction with one’s body image can lead to low self-esteem and even depression (Hausenblas et al., 2013).

-The media is not the only influence, indeed, a person’s family, friends, acquaintances and teachers all have an impact on how that person sees and feels about themselves and their appearance.
+The media is not the only influence.
+A person’s family, friends, acquaintances and teachers all have an impact on how that person sees and feels about themselves and their appearance.
 Body dissatisfaction can affect people of all ages and holds no bias whether you are younger, older, male or female.
-If a person feels they cannot measure up to what might be perceived as the ‘ideal’ feelings of body dissatisfaction can intensify and in turn can have a damaging impact on that person’s psychological and physical wellbeing.
+Suppose a person feels they cannot measure up to what might be perceived as the ‘ideal.’
+In that case, feelings of body dissatisfaction can intensify and, in turn, can have a damaging impact on that person’s psychological and physical wellbeing.

 A Quote by Cheri K Erdman helps to possibly capture the media impact “Even the models we see in magazines wish they could look like their own images”

-Eating disorders are extremely complicated and complex problems and can be made more so because of the secrecy that can often keep them hidden for so long.
+Eating disorders are incredibly complicated and complex problems and can be made more so because of the secrecy that can often keep them hidden for so long.
 Eating disorders have become more common in adolescents during the past 20 years.
-According to report on the state of young peoples’ health in the EU ‘The prevalence of anorexia nervosa stands at about 1%, and that of bulimia nervosa at 1.5-2% among adolescents’ (European Commission, 2000).
-It is also adds that about 10 times more females suffer from eating disorders than males.
+A report on the state of young peoples’ health in the EU stated, ‘The prevalence of anorexia nervosa stands at about 1%, and that of bulimia nervosa at 1.5-2% among adolescents’ (European Commission, 2000).
+It also adds that about 10 times more females suffer from eating disorders than males.
 According to the Department of health, up to 200,000 people in Ireland may be affected by eating disorders.
 Indeed, every year an estimated 400 new cases emerge.

-Restricting food content can be a way of keeping control, however, this is not the same story for everyone.
-Binge-eating can be a way of relieving anxiety or stress and over eating can be a way a person comforts themselves.
-Like a finger print, the type of eating issue can be as individual as that person.
-The person needs to be met, and understood, inside of their individuality in order to find ways of working through things with them.
+Restricting food content can be a way of keeping control.
+However, this is not the same story for everyone.
+Binge-eating can be a way of relieving anxiety or stress, and overeating can be a way a person comforts themselves.
+Like a fingerprint, the type of eating issue can be as individual as that person.
+The person needs to be met and understood inside of their individuality to find ways of working through things with them.

 A person with a distorted eating pattern can be predisposed to a number of physical complications, namely, tooth decay, bone density loss, kidney damage, electrolyte imbalance, high or low blood pressure, gastrointestinal problems, cardiovascular problems and depression.